wuher/javascript/README.md

 ## Comments

   - Use `/** ... */` for multiline comments.
-Include a description, specify types and values for all parameters and return values.
+Include a description, specify
+    types and values for necessary parameters and return values.
+  - First sentence of the function docstring should fit on one line and should prescribe the function's effect as a command ("Do this", "Return that"), not as a description; e.g. don't write "Returns the pathname ..."
   - Use [JSDoc](http://usejsdoc.org)

     ```javascript